Last Updated on April 28, 2021 by Christian Heide

 What are these references about?

-Puig I Cadafalch integrated a beautiful sculpture of Saint George slaying the dragon next to the entrance of Casa Amatller (completed in 1898).
-Saint George – or Sant Jordi in Catalan – is the patron saint of Catalonia who rescued a virgin from being eaten by a dragon.
-On the 23rd of April Barcelona gets into a frenzy celebrating Saint Jordi day – a regional bank holiday in honour to the knight.
+Puig i Cadafalch integrated a beautiful sculpture of Saint George slaying the dragon that is located next to the entrance of Casa Amatller (completed in 1898).
+Saint George – or Sant Jordi in Catalan – is the patron saint of Catalonia (as well as England) who rescued a virgin from being eaten by a dragon.
+On the 23rd of April Barcelona gets into a frenzy celebrating Sant Jordi day – a regional festive day in honour to the knight.
 It is a custom to give your girlfriend a rose – as Saint George picked one from a rose bush that miraculously grew out of the dragon blood and gave it to the young lady.

 Gaudí chose a more symbolic approach when designing Casa Batlló a few years later.
 The whole façade and the roof are about the Saint George legend.
 The shape of the top of the building resembles the back of the dragon.
-The little tower with the cross is the sword plunged into the dragon´s back.
-As the house is also called the House of Bones you will notice that the balconies have similarity with skulls.
-On the first floor especially the pillars resemble bones.
-Both are in reference to the poor girls that were eaten by the dragon before he was slain.
+The little tower with the cross symbolises the sword plunged into the dragon´s back.
+As the building is also called the House of Bones you will notice that the balconies have similarity to skulls.
+On the first floor especially the pillars resemble bones: legs with joints.
+Both are in reference to the poor girls that were eaten by the dragon before it was slain.

 Why did architects make these references to Catalan history and culture?

-Learn more about Catalan legends and culture in architecture during the private tour: Feel like Gaudí – Tour and Mosaic Workshop.
+Learn more about Catalan legends and culture in architecture during the private tour: Feel Like Gaudí – Tour & Workshop.
 During a two hour walking tour you get to know the details of above story and much more.
 Finish the experience with a hands-workshop and learn the mosaic technique that Gaudí used on so many objects!